 Did you know that gargling can soothe a sore throat, laryngitis and even heartburn?
 Check out this guide to brew your own good-for-you gargling concoctions.

 Soothe a Sore Throat with These Homemade Gargles

-For a sore throat, it’s hard to beat a lemon-juice-in-water gargle.
+To soothe a sore throat, it’s hard to beat a lemon-juice-in-water gargle.
 The astringent juice helps shrink swollen throat tissue and creates a hostile environment for viruses and bacteria.
-Just mix a teaspoon lemon juice in a cup water.
+Just mix a teaspoon lemon juice in a cup of water.

 There’s also plain old salt water.
 Use 1/4 teaspoon salt in a cup of warm water.
 Add a tablespoon of Listerine for germ-killing power.

 For a more creative concoction try blending one teaspoon of sage, 1/2 teaspoon of alum, 1/4 cup of brown sugar, 3/8 cup vinegar, and 1/8 cup water.